Maharashtrian Wedding: Rituals, Traditions & Customs for Marathi Marriage

-The first thought that comes to one’s mind on seeing a Marathi wedding is, “Simple is beautiful”.
-Precise rituals like Sakhar Puda, hassle-free ceremonies like Halad Chadavane and a bride dressed in a vibrant Navari - you can easily identify these elements to a Maharashtrian wedding.
-If you're looking for ways to plan a typical Maharashtrian wedding with the Maharashtrian wedding rituals being performed in full swing for yourself, let us help with a quick guide to each wedding ceremony.
+The first thought that comes to mind upon seeing a Marathi wedding is, “Simple is beautiful.”.
+Precise rituals like Sakhar Puda, hassle-free ceremonies like Halad Chadavane, and a bride dressed in a vibrant Navari—you can quickly identify these elements of a Maharashtrian wedding.
+If you're looking for ways to plan a typical Maharashtrian wedding, let us help with a quick guide to each wedding ceremony.

-The beginning of all the Maharashtrian wedding rituals is the Aaple Lagna that takes place with the guidance, role and support of every member of your family, as the familial bond is a strong thread in Marathi culture.
-Once you send out the Lagna Patrikas, here is how you can also incorporate them into your wedding plan.
+The beginning of all Maharashtrian wedding rituals is the Aaple Lagna, which takes place with the guidance, role, and support of every family member, as the familial bond is a strong thread in Marathi culture.
+Once you send out the lagna paprikas, here is how you can also incorporate them into your wedding plan.

-This is the common set of pre-wedding ceremonies and rituals of Maharashtra which take place in a Marathi wedding:
+All the pre-wedding ceremonies and rituals that take place at a Marathi wedding:

 Lagnaach Bedior

-The horoscopes or Patrikas of the bride and the groom are matched before any further proceedings.
-This ritual was more prevalent earlier when all the Maharashtrian wedding rituals were arranged by the respective parents of the bride and groom.
-The family priests then fix an auspicious time and date for the wedding or the Maharashtrian wedding vidhi.
+The horoscopes, or patrikas, of the bride and groom, are matched before any further proceedings.
+The family priests fix an auspicious time and date for the wedding or the Maharashtrian vidhi.
+This ritual was more prevalent earlier when the respective parents of the bride and groom arranged all the Maharashtrian wedding rituals.

 Sakhar Puda

-This is the official engagement ceremony or the Roka ceremony in Marathi/Maharashtrian wedding, which is signified by Sakhar or sweets.
-The groom’s mother applies Haldi-Kumkum on the bride’s forehead as blessings and gifts her saree, jewellery and Sakhar Puda or sweets.
-The mother of the bride follows the same rituals with the groom.
+This is the official engagement ceremony, or the Roka ceremony, in Marathi/Maharashtrian weddings, signified by sakura, or sweets.
+The groom’s mother applies Haldi-Kumkum to the bride’s forehead as a blessing and gifts her with a saree, jewellery, Sakhar Puda, or sweets.
+The mother of the bride follows the same rituals for the groom.
 After this, the couple exchanges engagement rings as a part of the wedding rituals of Maharashtra.
 This ceremony can be celebrated immediately after the Maharashtrian wedding vidhi is picked or even during the pre-wedding period.

 Muhurt Karane

-After the Maharashtrian wedding vidhi is fixed and the engagement is celebrated, the Maharashtrian wedding rituals begin in full swing.
-The preparation for the wedding starts months before the D-day.
-Suhasanies or married women are invited by the bride’s mother.
-They start making turmeric powder and Sandege (pulses and spice powder) in mortar and pestle to be used later in the wedding.
-Rolling of Papad is yet another very important pre-wedding activity of Muhurt Karane.
+After the wedding vidhi is fixed and the engagement is celebrated, the Maharashtrian wedding rituals begin in full swing.
+The preparation for the wedding starts months before the big day.
+The bride's mother invites suhasanies, or married women.
+They begin making turmeric powder and Sandege (pulses and spice powder) in a mortar and pestle to be used later in the wedding.
+Rolling of Papad is yet another significant pre-wedding activity of Muhurt Karane.
 And then starts the shopping!
-The women then hold a Rukhvat by decorating artistically and exhibiting bridal lehengas and sarees, jewellery, kitchen utensils, sweets and all sorts of bridal trousseau as a part of the wedding rituals of Maharashtra.
+The women then hold a Rukhvat by decorating artistically and exhibiting bridal lehengas and sarees, jewellery, kitchen utensils, sweets, and all sorts of bridal trousseau as a part of the wedding rituals of Maharashtra.

 The Wedding Invitation

-The first invitation is offered to Lord Ganesha for his blessings as an integral part of the Marathi wedding traditions.
+As an integral part of Marathi wedding traditions, the first invitation is offered to Lord Ganesha for his blessings.
 After that, the other invitation cards are sent out.

 Kelvan

-This is performed a few days prior to the wedding.
-Both the families perform a Puja to their Kuldevta or family deity for blessings.
-This ceremony is usually then followed by meals amongst family and close relatives.
+This is performed a few days before the wedding.
+Both families perform a puja to their Kuldevta, or family deity, for blessings.
+Meals with family and close friends usually follow this ceremony.

 Halad Chadavane

 The same married women from Muhurta Karane perform this Maharashtrian version of Haldi.
-They apply turmeric paste with mango leaves on the forehead, shoulders, hands and feet of the groom.
-This same paste is then taken to the bride and the same ritual is performed with the bride.
+They apply turmeric paste with mango leaves to the groom's forehead, shoulders, hands, and feet.
+The paste is then taken to the bride, and the same ritual is performed with the bride.

-The Marathi wedding rituals are a combination of Pujas and vows.
-Some wedding traditions are similar to some of the South Indian wedding traditions like Saptapadhi and Kanyadaan; whereas, there is some uniqueness in some of the Maharashtrian wedding ceremonies too.
-Have a look:
+The Marathi wedding rituals are a combination of pujas and vows.
+Some wedding traditions are similar to some of the South Indian wedding traditions, like Saptapadhi and Kanyadaan, but there is some uniqueness in some of the Maharashtrian wedding ceremonies, too.
+Read here:

 Ganpati Puja, Devdevak and Gurihar Puja

 Like many other auspicious Maharashtrian occasions, the wedding day commences with the worship of Lord Ganesha.
-Ganpati Puja is performed for a bright future of the couple.
-The family deity is then invited at the wedding Mandap by Devdevak.
-In Gurihar Puja, the bride all dressed up in her wedding attire, worships to the goddess Parvati for her prosperous life.
-The maternal uncle of the bride gives her some rice which, she then offers to the Goddess.
+Ganpati Puja is performed to ensure a bright future for the couple.
+Devdevak follows up by inviting the family deity to the wedding mandap.
+In Gurihar Puja, the bride, all dressed up in her wedding attire, worships the goddess Parvati for her prosperous life.
+The bride's maternal uncle gives her some rice, which she then offers to the goddess.

 The bride’s parents take her to the wedding venue and ask everyone to bless their daughter on Punyavachan.
-In Seemanpuja, on the groom’s arrival, the bride’s mother receives him with Aarti and sweets.
-She washes the groom’s feet and applies Tilak on his forehead.
+In Seemanpuja, the bride’s mother receives him with Aarti and sweets upon the groom's arrival.
+She washes the groom’s feet and applies tilak to his forehead.

 Antarpat

 The groom enters the Mandap and sits on a designated wedding spot.
-The Antarpat or a curtain is hanged in front of the groom restricting his vision of the bride who’d be sitting opposite to him.
+The antarpat, or curtain, is hung in front of the groom, restricting his vision of the bride, who’d be sitting opposite him.

 Sankalp

-The bride then enters the Mandap and the priest chants Mangalashtakas or sacred vows accompanied by musicians.
-On an auspicious moment, the Antarpat is removed and the couple exchange jaimala.
-That’s when everyone showers them with Akshata or whole rice.
+The bride then enters the Mandapa, and the priest chants Mangalashtakas, or sacred vows, accompanied by musicians.
+At an auspicious moment, the antarpat is removed, and the couple exchanges jai mala.
+That’s when everyone showers them with akshata, or whole rice.

 Kanyadaan